Sholtee/rpc/SRC/RPC.Server/README.md

    - They may be decorated by [aspects](https://github.com/Sholtee/injector#aspects )
    - Each session has its own module instance
 ## Modules
-- are also services
+- They are also services
-- are accessible remotely (see [how it works](#How-it-works ) section)
+- They are accessible remotely (see [how it works](#How-it-works ) section)
-- may have [dependencies](https://github.com/Sholtee/injector#registering-services ) (defined in the `ConfigureServices()` method)
+- They may have [dependencies](https://github.com/Sholtee/injector#registering-services ) (defined in the `ConfigureServices()` method)
-- are registered in a `Scoped` lifetime
+- They are registered in a `Scoped` lifetime

-Note that the `ConfigureRpcService()` (see above) method implicitly registeres the [IServiceDescriptor](https://sholtee.github.io/rpc/doc/Solti.Utils.Rpc.Interfaces.IServiceDescriptor.html ) module which is intended to describe the RPC service itself and exposes only the name and version of your app.
+Note that the `ConfigureRpcService()` (see above) method implicitly registers the [IServiceDescriptor](https://sholtee.github.io/rpc/doc/Solti.Utils.Rpc.Interfaces.IServiceDescriptor.html ) module which describes the RPC service itself and exposes only the name and version of your app.

 A basic module looks like this:
 ```csharp